Hubear41/Sketchy-Magic/README.md

 **Day 2**

-- [ ] Complete player avatar movements and basic attacks.
 - [x] Complete player spell casting through mouse drawings ( atleast 2 shapes ).
-- [ ] Start creating enemy designs and AI.
+- [x] Start creating enemy designs and AI.

 **Day 3**

 - [x] Allow enemies to pick up and move with treasure.
-- [ ] Have the map re-orient when crystal is dropped
+- [x] Each spell has a bar that corresponds to the next time it can be used
 - [ ] Have the game run several rounds with increasing enemies.

 **Day 4**